ansyaku/TABK.ACL/Sorting.md

 One of the commands allows you to go directly to a specific record number, which can be helpful in the Analytics user interface when navigating large tables.

-For more information, see Selecting the first matching record.

-Automatic conversion of search term to a filter
+For more information, see Selecting the first matching record Automatic conversion of search term to a filter
 The search term or terms you enter are automatically converted to a global filter that uses the FIND( ) function.
 For example, entering casino results in the filter FIND("casino").
 The filter auto-populates the Filter text box, from where you can modify it, if required.
 For example, you could modify FIND("casino") to limit the search to a specific field: FIND("casino", Merchant).

 The filter is also added to the filter history and to the command log, from where you can subsequently reapply it.